grocid/CTF/TWCTF/2016/README.md

 ```
     Bbc
     ---
-    000    (-) <-- don't know!
+    000    (-) <-- do not know!
     001    (0)
     010    (1)
     011    (1)
     100    (1)
     101    (1)
-    110    (-) <-- don't know!
+    110    (-) <-- do not know!
     111    (0)
 ```

 There are some other cases when we do not get any information directly.
 In the table above, we see that the unknown case occurs with probability 1/4.
 The output below shows the result of the above rules.
-The '-' char denotes when we dont know.
+The '-' char denotes the case when we do not know.
 '1' at position i means m × 2ⁱ > N and '0' that m × 2ⁱ < N.

 ```
 0-11101000001-11111010-----0-1--1-0-111010-100--0--01--01-1-----1--100-0--0---1--10-0-1--1-1-1-010--1-10-1011---11-10-1001